0l1v3rr/trello-clone/CONTRIBUTING.md

 ## General information

-- You can open the pull request directly against the main branch.
+- Please use a [pull request template](./.github/PULL_REQUEST_TEMPLATE.md) when you open a PR.
-- If possible, please use a [pull request template](./.github/PULL_REQUEST_TEMPLATE.md) when you open a PR.
+- Please, when writing your commit messages, use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).